samim23/ConvAE/README.md

 		'minsq_RMSProp': 0.01,
 	}

-Below shows both the reconstructed and actual images gotten from training the network on the Toronto Faces Dataset using the above parameters
+Below shows both the reconstructed and actual images gotten on the Toronto Faces Dataset using the above parameters
 ![alt text](images/faces.png?raw=true "Faces images")

-Currently to perform greedy-layer wise training, you'll have to manually train each of the layers seperately - using the output of the trained layers below as input.
+Currently to perform greedy-layer wise training, you'll have to manually train each of the layers separately - using the output of the trained layers below as input.

 Loading and Saving models